Skip to main content

 Description

 CVE-2026-1158 is a high-severity buffer overflow vulnerability in the Totolink LR350 router firmware version 9.
 3. 5u.
 6369_B20220309.
-The flaw exists in the setWizardCfg function within the /cgi-bin/cstecgi. cgi POST request handler, where manipulation of the ssid argument can trigger a buffer overflow.
+The flaw exists in the setWizardCfg function within the /cgi-bin/cstecgi. cgi POST request handler, where manipulation of the 'ssid' argument can cause a buffer overflow.
 This vulnerability can be exploited remotely without authentication or user interaction, potentially allowing attackers to execute arbitrary code with elevated privileges.
-Although no public exploits are currently observed in the wild, a proof-of-concept exploit has been released, increasing the risk of active exploitation.
-European organizations using affected Totolink LR350 devices may face risks including device compromise, network disruption, and data breaches.
-Mitigation requires applying vendor patches once available or implementing network-level protections such as restricting access to router management interfaces and monitoring for anomalous POST requests targeting the vulnerable endpoint.
+Although no public exploits are currently observed in the wild, a proof-of-concept exploit has been released.
+European organizations using affected Totolink LR350 devices are at risk of compromise, especially in sectors relying on these routers for network connectivity.
+Mitigation requires applying vendor patches once available or implementing network-level protections such as filtering and segmentation to limit exposure.

 AI-Powered Analysis